parallelUQ/PUQ/README.rst

 Instructions for running the prominent empirical results:

-The following describes how to generate results equivalent to those presented in the top-left corner of Figure~6 for batch size b=8 with the unimodal function.
+The following describes how to generate results equivalent to those presented in the left panel of Figure~6 for batch size b=8 with the unimodal function.

 1) Go to the examples/ directory.